-They are characterized by the lack of maturity, impulsiveness, boldness and hostility, as well as a lack of discernment between eloquence and sarcasm; a lack of honesty and deception.
+They are characterized by a lack of maturity, impulsiveness, boldness, and hostility, as well as a lack of discernment between eloquence and sarcasm; a lack of honesty and deception.

 They are often oblivious to the distinction between how they want to be seen and how they are perceived.